-In 2018 Didcot Writers will be putting together their second anthology of short stories.
+In 2019 Didcot Writers will be putting together their fourth anthology of short stories.
 Find out about past publications here.
-Submissions will open on 1st May 2018, and close on 30th September 2018.
+Submissions will open on 1st January 2019, and close on 30th April 2019.

-- Please submit your work as a Word (or Word-compatible) document to email@example.com.
+- Submit your work as a Word (or Word-compatible) document to email@example.com.

-- There is no fee for one submission if you are a member of Didcot Writers (see above), but if you would like to submit more than one piece, or are not a member, a £6 fee will apply for each additional work.
-Payments can be made via Paypal, please get in touch if you would like to submit more than one piece.
+- There is no fee for one submission if you are a member of Didcot Writers (see above), but if you would like to submit more than one piece, or are not a member, a £6 fee will apply.
+Payments can be made via Paypal, an invoice will be sent once you have submitted your work.

-- Please include in your email a 50-word bio that will be included in the book if your work is chosen for inclusion.
+- Include in your email a 50-word bio about yourself that will be included in the book if your work is chosen for inclusion.

-- If you would rather be published under a pen name please make this clear in your submission email.
+- If you would rather be published under a pen name, make this clear in your submission email.

-- Please include your title and word count at the top of the first page of your manuscript.
+- Include your story title and name/pseudonym at the top of the first page of your manuscript.
 Do not use headers and footers or include page numbers.